 Sprig of cilantro

-Dash of roasted, ground Sichuan Peppercorn (
+Dash of roasted, ground Sichuan Peppercorn (hua jiao) if desired

 Combine the beaten egg and water and add to the flour, combining it a little at a time, until a rough ball of dough forms.
 Knead the dough thoroughly, adding the extra flour as you go to keep it from sticking to your hands.
 When the dough is very smooth and stretchable, cover with a damp towel or plastic, set aside to rest for an hour or overnight.